code61/short_format_notes/_sessions/c1s2/5_separate_css_file.md

 }
 {% endhighlight %}

-Absolute external links can be used to link to resources held on different sites, but wouldn't usually be used for links between your own site.
+Absolute external links can be used to link to resources held on different sites, but wouldn't usually be used for links within your own site.
 They're a bit fragile - if you change your domain name all the links will break.
 They also won't work when you're developing locally.

-#### 2. Absolute local links
+#### 2. Root-relative links

-Absolute local links contain the path to the resource *relative to the site's root*.
-The site's root is (roughly) the folder that contains the site - in this case, `first_site`. **Absolute local links begin with a `/`**:
+Root-relative links contain the path to the resource *relative to the site's root*.
+The site's root is (roughly) the folder that contains the site - in this case, `first_site`. **Root-relative links begin with a `/`**:

 {% highlight html %}
 <!-- in index.html -->